upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 {{< hint "important" >}}

 This feature is in preview.
-The query API is available in the Cloud Space offering in `v1.6` and enabled by default.
+The Query API is available in the Cloud Space offering in `v1.6` and enabled by default.

 This is a requirement to be able to connect a Space since `v1.8.0`, and is off by default, see below to enable it.